Imagen of Forgotten Islands - Copyright: Cruising Indonesia © 2014 All rights reserved

 Crusing Indonesia organizes liveaboard divig cruises in the region in from October to November and from April to May.
 The minimum duration of the liveaboard diving trip is 10 nights, due to the remoteness of the region from the nearest ports.
 Fish Action-Adrenaline Rush Guaranteed!

-LAST MINUTE DIVING DEAL
+SCUBA DIVING DEAL

 Cruising Indonesia | The Liveaboard & Diving Travel Specialists